PACIFIC: Can LLMs Discern the Traits Influencing Your Preferences? Evaluating Personality-Driven Preference Alignment in LLMs: Persona-Driven Preference-Following Framework

-\item \textbf{Trait-aligned preferences outperform unrelated preferences.} Comparing row (ii) and (iii), trait-aligned preferences achieve substantially higher accuracy than mixed-trait (unrelated) preferences (64\% vs.\ 29.5\% in~\autoref{table:experiment1}).
-This suggests that persona traits help identify preference, evidence that is more informative for personalization.
-To further analyze this effect, We evaluate 32 persona profiles and measure how much trait-aligned preferences improve performance across personas(Since each trait can take one of two levels (\textit{high} or \textit{low}), the full set contains $2^5=32$ distinct personas.).
-As shown in Appendix~\ref{sec:persona analysis}, the personas $(O^L, C^L, E^L, A^L, N^H)$ and $(O^L, C^L, E^L, A^L, N^L)$ achieve the highest accuracy when prompted with trait-aligned preferences.
+\item \textbf{Preference context improves personalization.
+Aligned triat preferences outperform unrelated preferences.} The model receives no preference context and achieves very low accuracy in setup (i) in \autoref{table:experiment1}.
+Comparing (ii) and (iii), trait-aligned preferences significantly improve accuracy (63\% vs.\ 29.25\% in~\autoref{table:experiment1}), indicating they provide more informative signals for personalization.
+We further evaluate all 32 personality profiles (Each trait can take one of two levels (\textit{high} or \textit{low}), totally $2^5=32$ distinct combination profiles) and measure how much trait-aligned preferences improve performance across personas.
+We find that personas $(O^L, C^L, E^L, A^L, N^H)$ and $(O^L, C^L, E^L, A^L, N^L)$ achieve the highest accuracy when prompted with trait-aligned preferences (Appendix~\ref{sec:persona analysis}).

-\item \textbf{Unrelated preferences introduce noise and reduce accuracy.} Comparing (iii) and (iv), adding additional preferences from other traits lowers accuracy relative to using only trait-aligned preferences (61.75\% vs. 63.00\% in Table~\ref{table:experiment1}).
+\item \textbf{Unrelated preferences introduce noise and reduce accuracy.} Comparing (iii) and (iv), adding additional preferences from other traits lowers accuracy relative to using only trait-aligned preferences (61.75\% vs. 63.00\% in ~\autoref{table:experiment1}.
 This indicates that irrelevant preference statements can distract the model and weaken preference-following performance. \end{enumerate}

+To ensure our findings are not merely the result of models exploiting superficial trait markers—a potential validity paradox given PACIFIC's trait-anchored design, we replicated these experiments on the independent PrefEval \citep{zhao2025llms} dataset.
+Because PrefEval is not structurally anchored to trait-congruent preferences, it serves as a robust control for authentic user-centric reasoning.
+As detailed in Appendix\ref{sec: prefeval experiment} (\autoref{tab:prefeval_results}), the performance trends on PrefEval remain highly consistent with those observed on PACIFIC.
+This confirms that the improvements driven by trait-aligned preferences reflect genuine preference-following capabilities rather than a superficial reliance on dataset-specific artifacts.

-Inspired by these preliminary findings, we further propose 4 different methods that inject persona information into the LLM—either explicitly or implicitly—when providing preference context, to better align the model’s behavior with the user's personality.
+Inspired by these preliminary findings, we further investigate 4 different methods that inject personality information into the LLM, either explicitly or implicitly, when providing preference context, to better align the model’s behavior with the user's personality.